 If your physician needs you to take continuous hormone medications, you can log invaluable information into this handy endometriosis pain diary.
 The app sends notifications as to what exact time and dosage you need to take these pills.
 Charting is also possible, so the app can also be used as a reliable period tracker.

 Risk factors of Endometriosis

 Not all women get this disease.
-Though there are several factors which put you on higher risk in developing endometriosis such as:
+Though there are several factors that put you at higher risk in developing endometriosis such as:

 - The menstrual period starts at an early age

 - Menopause starts at a much older age